 Fairmount Park [Philadelphia, PA]

-Philadelphia’s Fairmount Park, the Largest Urban Park in the United States.
+Philadelphia’s Fairmount Park is the Largest Urban Park in the United States.

 The Japanese garden is home to a 17th century tea house that was built in Japan.
 Visitors can enjoy self-guided tours of the house and gardens, which include koi ponds, a waterfall, and tea garden.